GSS-Cogs/csvw-example/index.md

 - Each `tableSchema` has `columns` as an array of `columns`
 - Each `column` is represented by a hashmap of one or more fields (themselves defined classes used to describe the properties of individual columns), eg `titles`, `required`, `name` etc

-The following is a snipped from a csvw file that holds the necessary information to validate the files content.
+The following is a snipped from a csvw file that includes a table schema.

 ```json
 "tableSchema": {